Still Mine

 Have you been watching Handmaid's Tale?

 I've been paying attention when I read the "Artists make a difference", "Artists need to create", "Artists change the world" prettily decorated memes on the Miasma.
 I sure want to believe it.
 I contemplate how my silly ravens or paintings from my family's history make a difference or change the world.
 I know given the state of the world, I DO need to create.
-So, when Mariko (@snaatchiandsnaatchi) asked me to contribute a piece to benefit Women's Reproductive Rights there wasn't a moments hesitation.
+So, when Mariko (@snaatchiandsnaatchi) asked me to contribute a piece to benefit Women's Reproductive Rights there wasn't a moments hesitatio.

 Even if I say yes